-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2023 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 001-36333 BIO-PATH HOLDINGS, INC. (Exact name of registrant as specified in its charter) Delaware 87-0652870 (State or other jurisdiction of incorporation (I.R.S.
-Employer Identification No.) or organization) 4710 Bellaire Boulevard, Suite 210, Bellaire, Texas 77401 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (832) 742-1357 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.001 per share BPTH The Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange
+OK ☐ TRANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 For the transiti on period fromt to C ommission file number 001-363 333 RIO -PATH HOLDINGS, INC me of registrant as specified in Delaware (State on the river like in the first of the state of the sta 87-0652870 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 4710 Bellaire Boulevard, Suite 210, Bellaire, Texa as 77401 (Address of principal executive offices) (Zip Code) Registrant's teleph hone number, including area coo de: (832) 742-1357 Securities re gistered pursuant to Section 12((b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.001 per share BPTH BPTH The Nasdaq Capital Market Securities reg istered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the e Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file repo rts pursuant to Section 13 or Section n 15(d) of the Act.
+Yes □ No ☒ on 13 or 15(d) of the Securities Exchange Act of 1934 during the), and (2) has been subject to such filing requirements for the past Indicate by check mark whether the registrant has submitted elect (§ 232.405 of this chapter) during the preceding 12 months (or for he required to be submitted pursuant to Rule 405 of Regulation S-T ant was required to submit such files).
+Yes \boxtimes No \square celerated filer, a smaller reporting company, or an emerging growth my," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if the refinancial accounting standards provided pursuant to Section 13(a) extended transition period for complying with any new or revised Indicate by check mark whether the registrant has filed a report on reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S. assessment of the effectiveness of its internal control over financial ic accounting firm that prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act, incorrection of an error to previously issued financial statements. dicate by check mark whether the fi nancial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error corrections are registrant's executive officers during the relevant recovery period ry analysis of incentive-based compensation received by any of the Indicate by check mark whether the registrant is a shell company ((as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ iding.
+The aggregate market value of the voting stock held by non- ny of the registrant's most recently completed second fiscal quarter, based on the last sales price of the registrant's common stock as reported on The Nasdaq Capital Market on such date.
+For purposes of the preceding sentence only, all directors, executive officers and beneficial owners of 10% or more of the shares of the registrant's common stock are assumed to be affiliates.